Mindfulness When Life is Chaotic

 In this post, I discuss my experience dealing with a major surgery and the American, healthcare system.

-This past winter I had major abdominal surgery, a full hysterectomy to be exact.
+In my early 40s, I had major abdominal surgery, a full hysterectomy to be exact.
 Due to large fibroids, an ovarian cyst, and a uterus that measured close to an almost full-term fetus (2900 grams! 😮), they took all my inner “girl parts” save one ovary.

 We were fortunate in that I had been aware of the problem for several years and knew surgery was likely coming.
 Also, almost from the beginning, all the doctors were quite confident there was no cancer so that made the whole experience less terrifying.